victorap93/powerbiembedded-php-api/README.md

 composer install
 ```

+## HOW TO USE

-## Get the embedding parameter values
+### Get the nedded parameters:

 Read this [step](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers?tabs=net-core#step-5---get-the-embedding-parameter-values) to know how to get neded params.

-## How to use
+### Put paramters in project:

-Rename the `.env.example` to `.env` and replace the values ​​with the same ones obtained from Microsoft
+Create a copy from `.env.example` named `.env` and replace the empty values ​​with those obtained from Microsoft.

+### Call API:

-You can use a [Postman hosted example](https://www.postman.com/victorap93/workspace/power-bi-embedded-php-api/request/5723430-918ef964-e34e-44cb-9a0c-66d58735d68f) or simply use the below command via curl filling the *report_id*.
+You can copy this [Postman hosted example](https://www.postman.com/victorap93/workspace/power-bi-embedded-php-api/request/5723430-918ef964-e34e-44cb-9a0c-66d58735d68f) or simply run the below command in a terminal, in all cases adjusting the *url* and *report_id* values ​​to your project structure

 ```bash
 curl --location --request POST 'http://localhost/getToken' \